betsee/cellnition/README.rst

 **Cellnition** is an open-source simulator to create and analyze Network Finite State Machines (NFSMs) from gene regulatory network (GRN) models.

+Regulatory networks such as GRNs preside over complex phenomena in biological systems, yet given a specific regulatory network, how do we know what it's capable of doing?

-Here GRNs are treated as analogue computers, where Cellnition's NFSMs are maps of the sequential logic inherent in the GRN as a dissipative dynamic system.
+Cellnition treats GRNs as analogue computers, where NFSMs map the sequential logic inherent in the GRN as a dissipative dynamic system.
+As an extension and improvement upon attractor landscape analysis, NFSMs reveal the analogue computing operations inherent in GRNs, allowing for identification of associated "intelligent behaviors".
+NFSMs capture the "analog programming" of GRNs, providing clear identification of:

-NFSMs capture the inherent "programming" of GRNs, providing clear identification of which interventions can induce transitions between stable states (e.g. from "diseased" to "healthy"), path-dependencies representing stable changes occuring after a transient intervention is applied, and inducible cycles of behavior taking the system through a complex multi-phase process (e.g. wound healing).
+* interventions that can induce transitions between stable states (e.g. from "diseased" to "healthy")
+* identification of path-dependencies, representing stable changes occuring after a transient intervention is applied (e.g. evaluating if a transient treatment with pharmacological agent can permanently heal a condition)
+* idenfication of inducible cycles of behavior that take the system through a complex multi-phase process (e.g. wound healing).

-As an extension and improvement upon attractor landscape analysis, NFSMs reveal the analogue computing operations inherent in GRNs, allowing for identification of associated intelligent behaviors.
 NFSMs have a range of applications, including the identification of strategies to renormalize cancer (see `Tutorial 2`_).

-Read more about Cellnition's NFSM in our pre-print publication:
+Read more about Cellnition's NFSMs in our pre-print publication:
 `Harnessing the Analogue Computing Power of Regulatory Networks with the Regulatory Network Machine <preprint_>`__.